Uninett/Argus/docs/about-argus.rst

 ------------------------------

 In keeping with the single responsibility principle, a complete Argus setup consists of two separate components, with separate concerns: The Argus API server, and the Argus frontend.
+They are in the same code base for ease of deploying both at the same time.

 The Argus server provides a REST API to interact with the incident database and the database of user notification profiles.
 The server handles incidents